regmanua/angular-amcharts/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+## Run the App

+After all packages are installed via `npm i` just run command `npm run app` and wait for the app will be opened in browser.